brimdata/zed/docs/language/search-syntax/README.md

 ### Regular Expressions

 For matching that requires more precision than can be achieved with [glob wildcards](#glob-wildcards), regular expressions (regexps) are also available.
 To use them, simply place a `/` character before and after the regexp.

-For example, let's say you'd already done a [glob wildcard](#glob-wildcard) search for `www.*google*.com` and found events that reference the following hostnames:
+For example, let's say you'd already done a [glob wildcard](#glob-wildcard) search for `www.*google*.com` and found records that reference the following
+hostnames:

 ```
 www.google-analytics.com